ChaitanyaNirf/courseNotes/Kubernetes/kubernetes.md

 - livenessProbe checks whether the container is alive and running ( you can have some sort of heartbeat API inside your application, which it would hit and check the status) you also set a failure threshold, that is that many heartbeats can be skipped before it crashes...and eventually goes into crashloopbackOff.

+---

 ### Handling Application upgrades and rollback

 You can upgrade the image via this command

     kubectl set image deployment/my-deployment my-container=my-image:new-version

+So what kubernetes actually does is, it doesn't created all the new pods or terminate the existing pods.
+It one by one creates a new pod and terminates the old one.
+If let's say there are 10 new pods, it would create a pod and terminate the old one..and this would go on for 10 times.
+It's not necessarily one, it depends on various factors like deployment strategies, pod replica count, resource constraints etc

 To check deployment history: